 Vegan Mince Pie Recipe

 To make a mince pie you are going to need mincemeat and pastry.
 You can easily make your mincemeat with the recipe below but check our guide to buying vegan spirits first and be sure to use vegetable suet.
-Vegan mincemeat can be found in supermarkets, but make sure you get a jar that is specifically labelled as vegan as you can’t tell from the label whether the brandy is vegan.
-Vegan mincemeat can be also purchased online.
+Vegan mincemeat can be purchased from our shop.
+It can also be found in supermarkets, but make sure you get a jar that is specifically labelled as vegan as you can’t tell from the label whether the brandy is vegan.

 Pastry can also be bought ready made.
 JusRol frozen shortcrust pastry, for example, is suitable for vegans.
 Alternatively, you can use our recipe below.